scravy/awesome-pattern-matching/README.md

     print(result['tail'])  ## -> [3, 4]
 ```

-As this syntax is rather verbose, two short hand notations can be used:
+As this syntax is rather verbose, two shorthand notations can be used:

 ```python
 # using the matrix multiplication operator '@' (syntax resembles that of Haskell and Scala)